robjm16/domain_specific_ChatGPT/README_for_domain_specific_ChatGPT.md

 ![image](https://github.com/robjm16/domain_specific_ChatGPT/blob/main/interface_example.png?raw=true)

 ## The ChatGPT Ecosystem
-OpenAI was founded in 2015 by a group including Elon Musk, with Microsoft as a key partner and investor.
+OpenAI was founded in 2015 by a group that includes Elon Musk.
+As mentioned earlier, Microsoft is an investor and key partner.

 Microsoft plans to integrate ChatGPT with many of its offerings.
-For example, it could be incorporated into Microsoft Word and PowerPoint apps for writing, summarization and editing purposes.
+For example, it could be incorporated into the Microsoft Word and PowerPoint apps for writing, summarization and editing purposes.
 It could be used to augment Microsoft’s Bing search engine, providing direct answers to questions along with site links based on a more semantic search engine.
 ChatGPT’s coding assistance abilities could be integrated with Microsoft’s Visual Studio code editing product.
 Microsoft already has Github Copilot, a code auto-completion tool, and some coders are already using Copilot and GPT3 in tandem to improve their productivity.
-Lastly,  Micorosoft Azure’s cloud computing services could leverage GPT3 into its AI capabilities – for example, for large companies seeking to retrain ChatGPT on domain-specific content.
+Lastly,  Micorosoft Azure’s cloud computing services are already incorporating GPT3 -- for example, helping large companies fine-tune ChatGPT on domain-specific content.

-The other large cloud providers – Google and Amazon Web Services (AWS) – will no doubt integrate GPT3 into their AI offerings.
-But they presumably do not have the inside track that Microsoft seems to enjoy due to its partnership with OpenAI.
+The other large cloud providers – Google and Amazon Web Services (AWS) – will no doubt aggressively integrate GPT3 into their AI offerings.
 Google’s CEO has reportedly called a “code red” following the release of ChatGPT, challenging the company to quickly incorporate Google’s own ChatGPT-like models into its dominant search platform.

-Google, in fact, developed several of the most powerful “large language models” similar to GPT3 (which go by the names BERT, T5 and XLNet).
+Google, in fact, developed several of the most powerful “large language models” similar to GPT3 (they go by the names BERT, T5 and XLNet).
 Other leading large language models are Facebook’s RoBERTa and Salesforce’s CTRL.

 AWS’s suite of AI services is called SageMaker.
 It includes pre-built algorithms and enables companies to quickly build, train and deploy machine learning models.

 Another player is Hugging Face, where my demo model is hosted.
 Hugging Face hosts a popular community website for sharing open-source models and for prototyping and deploying natural language processing models.
 The platform includes a variety of tools and services for working with natural language models, including a library of pre-trained models, a framework for training and fine-tuning models, and an API for deploying models to production.
 You can access and adapt GPT2 through Hugging Face (again, GPT3 is only available through the OpenAI API.)

 ## Data Security
 Each organization will have to make its own security judgments around using ChatGPT, including hosting and encryption issues.
 ChatGPT says that information provided in prompts and saved customized versions of GPT3 developed via its API would never “leak” into ChatGPT’s wider training and thus somehow be exposed in a subsequent version of GPT.
-However, companies will need to properly sanitize any documents used in prompts or training, and determine how much of the work should be performed behind their local or cloud provider’s firewalls.
+However, companies will need to properly sanitize any documents used in prompts or fine tuning, and also determine how much of the work should be performed behind their local or cloud provider’s firewalls.

-There are related issues, including changing the model’s “temperature” settings to rein in ChatGPT’s  overconfidence, depending on the nature of the information and risks involved.
+There are related issues, including changing the model’s “temperature” settings to rein in ChatGPT’s potential overconfidence, depending on the nature of the information and risks involved.